elna511/Ecommerce-/README.md

-# Ecommerce-
+#about my project
-this is a simple Ecommerce system
+this is a simple ecommerce system that models different types of products and their interactions with customers